 At six kilometres, this trail will take you over rugged terrain and craggy ridgelines to one of the best lookout spots in the region.
 This is a one-way trail so you will either have to double back at some point or arrange for a pick-up to shuttle back to your vehicle.
 Make sure you have the trail map with you because there are other trails that converge onto this one.

 Insider Tip: Do the trail in reverse and you will reach a stunning lookout in short order.
 Then you can choose to either continue on or head back the way you came for a shorter trek which just as much bang for your buck.

 Skyline Park – Dysart et al

 The hilly town of Haliburton sits in the shadow of a towering ridge, and on that ridge is a public park with sweeping views of the landscape below.
 The entrance to Skyline Park is just a minute or two east of the town, and allows you to drive all the way to the top for an easy lookout option without breaking a sweat!

+This park opens again after renovations in October, just in time to catch the bounty of fall colours.
 The Hawkwatch lookout at Bancroft Eagles Nest Park stands tall over the town and the surrounding Hastings County.
 Don’t be intimidated by the steep hill you’ll need to drive up before parking your car.
 This hike is a short and simple one to the observatory deck overlooking the winding river and hills below.
-You might even catch a glimpse of the hawks that frequent the park gliding through the air around you.